atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

-Then add current user language to sessionStorage Change `app.module.ts` file we subscribe `onLangChange` event then we store 'current_language' `api.intercepter` will use this data for every Request
+Then add current user language to sessionStorage Change `app.module.ts` file we subscribe `onLangChange` event then we store 'current_language' `api.interceptor` will use this data for every Request

 ```js
 export class AppModule {